Early Views of Santa Monica

 Pacific Electric Railway

-(ca. 1900)* - Pacific Electric Railway Pasadena and Pacific car labelled "Santa Monica,” seen crossing a street. |
+| (ca. 1900)* - Pacific Electric Railway Pasadena and Pacific car labelled "Santa Monica,” seen crossing a street. |

 Balloon Route Trolley Trip

-(1902)#+ - Postcard view showing passengers enjoying the most famous trolley car trip in the West during the early 1900s – a daylong excursion called the “Balloon Route” from downtown Los Angeles to the beach cities and back again.
+| (1902)* - Postcard view showing passengers enjoying the most famous trolley car trip in the West during the early 1900s – a daylong excursion called the “Balloon Route” from downtown Los Angeles to the beach cities and back again.
 The trip, billed as “the only ocean voyage on wheels,” covered 101 miles for 100 cents. |

-Historical Notes Moses Sherman and Eli Clark introduced several innovations to trolley car operations in the L.A. area.
-One of the most popular was the scenic Balloon Route Trolley Trip, the most famous streetcar excursion in the West.
-Few tourists to Los Angeles missed riding the Balloon Route cars, so named because of the looped shape of the course trolleys would follow.
-The excursion consisted of as many as 18 cars daily going from downtown L.A. to Hollywood and then on to Santa Monica and south to other beach cities of Venice, Playa del Rey and Redondo Beach before heading back to downtown through the Palms area. #+ |
+Historical Notes Moses Sherman and Eli Clark introduced several innovations to trolley operations in the Los Angeles area.
+Among the most popular was the scenic Balloon Route Trolley Trip, celebrated as the most famous streetcar excursion in the West.
+Few tourists visiting Los Angeles skipped a ride on the Balloon Route, named for the loop-shaped course the trolleys followed.
+The excursion featured up to 18 cars daily, departing from downtown Los Angeles and traveling through Hollywood, Sawtelle, Santa Monica, and beach cities like Venice, Playa del Rey, and Redondo Beach.
+The route then returned downtown via the Palms area. |

-(1910)** - Map of the Los Angeles Pacific Company Electric lines around Los Angeles, including the "Balloon Route" which would bring flocks of tourists to Santa Monica, among other places. |
+| (1910)* - Map of the Los Angeles Pacific Company Electric lines around Los Angeles, including the "Balloon Route" which would bring flocks of tourists to Santa Monica, among other places. |

 Historical Notes The Balloon Route Trolley trip was the featured route of the Los Angeles Pacific, opened in September 1901.
 The line ran from downtown LA through Hollywood, Santa Monica, Venice Beach, Redondo Beach and back to L.A. via Culver City.
-The lines stopped at beach resorts and included free entrance to some en-route stops attractions along the way, including: Sunset Boulevard, studio of painter Paul de Longpré, bean fields of Morocco in Beverly Hills, Sawtelle Veterans Home and Old Soldiers' Home in Sawtelle, Long Wharf, Camera Obscura at Santa Monica, Playa del Rey Pavilion for a fish dinner, Redondo's Moonstone Beach, Venice, and Palms - Culver City.*^ |
+The lines stopped at beach resorts and included free entrance to some en-route stops attractions along the way, including: Sunset Boulevard, studio of painter Paul de Longpré, bean fields of Morocco in Beverly Hills, Sawtelle Veterans Home and Old oldiers’ Home in Sawtelle, Long Wharf, Camera Obscura at Santa Monica, Playa del Rey Pavilion for a fish dinner, Redondo's Moonstone Beach, Venice, and Palms - Culver City. |

-(ca. 1905)* - Advertisement for the Balloon Route Trolley Trip. |
+| (ca. 1905)* - Advertisement for the Balloon Route Trolley Trip: 101 miles for 100 cents—or "one whole day for a dollar. |

 * * * * * |